Reasons to Visit Tarascon a Castle and a Monster in Provence

 To strangers, Tarascon’s small historical section with its crooked, narrow streets looks unkempt.
 If you look past the shuttered windows and graffiti etchings, you can begin to imagine what the town might have been like in the past when imposing walls of the Tarascon Castle (le Château du Roi René) were completed in 1449.
 This castle was built on the site of previous 13th-century fortifications occupied by Charles d’Anjou, Count of Provence.

 Tarascon and Beaucaire were busy centres during the 18th century with traffic from the industrious port city of Marseille.
 Goods arriving into the Provencal port from the eastern shores of the Mediterranean (Levant), the New World and the West Indies were loaded on smaller craft and shipped up the Rhone for trade.
-Beaucaire in particular held a large medieval fair for goods that included rich silks, raw cottons and exotic spices.
+Beaucaire, in particular, held a large medieval fair for goods that included rich silks, raw pieces of cotton and exotic spices.
 In 1720, greed surpassed logic and a cargo ship from Syria with reported crew sickness aboard was allowed to enter the port of Marseille with its precious cargo bound for Beaucaire.
 An estimated 50,000 people died in Marseille of the Black Plague.

 Contact Information for your Tarascon Visit: